 JD1 is a 9-pin, female, D-type connector which can be connected to a computer for monitoring purposes.
-When used in conjunction with suitable software, this port allows the connected computer to continuously monitor the input mains voltage and UPS status, and display a message if there any UPS system changes.
+When used in conjunction with suitable software, it allows continuous monitoring of the input mains voltage and UPS status, and displays various status messages if there any UPS system changes.

-This port can be connected to a computer using standard computer serial communications cable wired as shown below in Figure 8.2.
+This port can be connected using standard computer serial communications cable wired as shown below in Figure 8.2.
 The maximum length of the RS232 cable is 15m.